How to Write and Run Scripts in the Windows PowerShell ISE

 To find and replace text in the Script Pane

 Press CTRL+H or, on the Edit menu, click Replace in Script.
-Enter both the text you want to find and the text with which you want to replace it, and then press ENTER.
+Enter the text you want to find and the replacement text, then press ENTER.

 To go to a particular line of text in the Script Pane

 In the Script Pane, press CTRL+G or, on the Edit menu, click Go to Line.

 To copy text in the Script Pane

 In the Script Pane, select the text that you want to copy.